PanoPepino/mtheoretical/README.md

     - Rewrite code to extract all the equations of a .tex file in the form of a dictionary {eq_label: 'equation'}, but taking into account things like \begin{split}, \begin{aligned} and so on.
 At the moment it only works with regular \begin{equation} enviroment.
     - Think how to choose among equations in the package and equations from outside.

+- Changes to make in webpage:

+    - Add required configuration in the conf.py file to automatically remove Submodule headings, Module contents at the end of the page, and any name displayed as pkg.sub_pkg.module.